DanielEstocado/DanielEstocado/README.md

 - 🎓 I major in BS in Computer Science

-- 🏫 I'm an undergraduate student at Cavite State University
+- 🏫 I'm a graduate student at Cavite State University

 </br>